Electrician Courses & Apprenticeships Explained

 Confused?
 Simply call 01293 529777 or 0800 856 4448 for simple clearcut advice.

-City & Guilds & EAL seem to do the same Diploma course, which one is best ?
+City & Guilds & EAL seem to do the same courses, which is best?

 Frankly there is no best, both are sponsored and well respected within the industry.
 They contain the same content, but are slightly different in how they are assessed and tested and delivered by us, from your perspective you’d barely know the difference, it’s down to merely which brand you prefer, though some funding organisations may insist on one or the other, so we need to check that for you.